 Our hope is to provide resources to your facility or club no matter where you are in the reopening process.
 Remember that the safety our of members is of the utmost importance as we navigate this difficult time.
 Stay tuned for more information as it becomes available.
 Please reach out to us at email@example.com with any questions.

 Restart Information for Clubs

-If you are getting close to opening your facility or just want to learn how you can best prepare to reopen when that time comes, visit our restart guide.
+If your program has not restarted yet and want to learn how to best prepare to reopen when that time comes, visit our restart guide.
 Indy Aquatic Masters put together a great video with instructions for their members on the new protocols.

 - CDC safety considerations for pools during COVID-19